-Anne Harper Charity Hudley is Associate Professor of Education, English, Linguistics, Africana Studies and the inaugural William and Mary Professor of Community Studies at the College of William and Mary in Williamsburg, Virginia.
-She directs the William and Mary Scholars program.
+Anne Harper Charity Hudley was previously Associate Professor of Education, English, Linguistics, Africana Studies and the inaugural William and Mary Professor of Community Studies at the College of William and Mary in Williamsburg, Virginia.
+She directed the William and Mary Scholars program.
 Her research and publications address the relationship between language variation and Pre K-16 educational practices and policies.
 Her publications appear in journals including: Child Development, Language Variation and Change, American Speech, Language and Linguistics Compass, Perspectives on Communication Disorders and Sciences in Culturally and Linguistically Diverse Populations, and in several book collections including: The Handbook of African-American Psychology, Ethnolinguistic Diversity and Literacy Education and the forthcoming Oxford Handbook of Sociolinguistics.

 Charity Hudley has served as a consultant to the National Research Council Committee on Language and Education and to the National Science Foundation's Committee on Broadening Participation in the Science, Technology, Engineering, and Mathematics (STEM) Sciences.
 She serves on the editorial board of the Sociolinguistics division of Language and Linguistics Compass and on the Linguistic Society of America Committee on Linguistics in Higher Education as an undergraduate program representative and the chair of the subcommittee on diversity.
 She works with K-12 teachers through lectures and workshops sponsored by public and independent schools throughout the country as well as by the American Federation of Teachers.
 She is co-director, with Cheryl Dickter, of William and Mary Scholars Undergraduate Research Experience (WMSURE), a program designed to increase research opportunities for all students at William and Mary.